 By planning based on lifespans, the application is aware of the event of a spouse passing away and that event can be used to configure many aspects of the plan.
 For example, income level or Social Security claim method can be changed or cash flows can switch to a lower benefit for the survivor.
 Details for those steps are outlined below:

-Income Phases: You can set phase length as a fixed number of years or defined in terms of each family member's life.
+Retirement Phases: You can set phase length as a fixed number of years or defined in terms of each household member's life.

-Social Security: Benefit starting age and ending age can also be defined in terms of the member's lifetimes.
+Social Security: Benefit start age and end age can also be defined in terms of the member's lifetimes.
 Edit the data in either column using the or double clicking the row and scroll down to see the lifespan based options.

-Incoming Cash Flows: The tool now supports the option for configuring to the member of whose life the cash flow is linked and if it is linked to joint life, then the survivor benefit is also setup.
+Incoming Cash Flows: You have the option for configuring to the member of whose life the cash flow is linked and if it is linked to joint life, then the survivor benefit is also setup.
 For joint life cash flows that have no reduction in benefit tied to death of a spouse, configure the survivor benefit as 100%.
-View the Incoming Cash Flows article for a more in depth discussion of this topic.

 Income, Fixed and Variable Annuities: Similar to Incoming Cash Flows, annuities can also be linked to the life of any of the household member or their joint lives with a survivor benefit.